webpack-contrib/exports-loader/README.md

 # exports-loader

-Allow to setup exports `module.exports`/`export` for source files.
+Allows you to set up exports using `module.exports` or `export` for source files.

-Useful when a source file does not contain exports or something does not export.
+Useful when a source file does not contain exports or when something is not exported.

-For further hints on compatibility issues, check out [Shimming](https://webpack.js.org/guides/shimming/) of the official docs.
+For more information on compatibility issues, refer to the [Shimming](https://webpack.js.org/guides/shimming/) guide in the official documentation.

 > [!WARNING]
 >
-> By default loader generate ES module named syntax.
+> By default, the loader generates exports using ES module syntax.

 > [!WARNING]
 >
-> Be careful, existing exports (`export`/`module.exports`/`exports`) in the original code and exporting new values can cause a failure.
+> Be careful: modifying existing exports (`export`, `module.exports`, or `exports`) or adding new exports can lead to errors.

 ## Getting Started